chilber/puppet-bitbucket/README.md

 ##### Upgrades to Bitbucket

-Bitbucket can be upgraded by incrementing this version number.
+Bitbucket can be upgraded by incrementing the `version` number.
 This will *STOP* the running instance of Bitbucket and attempt to upgrade.
 You should take caution when doing large version upgrades.
 Always backup your database and your home directory.
 The `bitbucket::facts` class is required for upgrades.

 ```puppet
   class { 'bitbucket':